Which of the following statements about the gateway-less data center interconnect solution is FALSE?

 Which of the following statements about the configuration and operation of this setup is FALSE?

-The Ethernet segment ES-1 is configured as single active.
+The Ethernet segment ES-1 is configured with multi-homing-mode all-active.

 Comprehensive and Detailed 150 to 250 words of Explanation From [SR Linux EVPN and Data Center Interconnect/Course Guide/topics]: